 That’ll be the best angle to bounce the rays of light off your chosen mirror surface.

 The best time for reflections is usually in the early hours of the day or in the evening.
-The mist and the coloured clouds of the sunset are a great subject.
+The mist and the colored clouds of the sunset are a great subject.

 Or with an overcast sky, the reflection can help to make an otherwise boring sky interesting.